Apart from adding flavour to your food, spices are packed with healthy nutrients and antioxidants. So go on - spice up your diet.

 It’s okay to use cassia cinnamon if you only use cinnamon occasionally.
 But if you like to add this tasty and healthy spice to your diet on a regular basis, then you should definitely stick to the Ceylon variety.

 Cardamom contains phytochemicals that have anti-inflammatory and antibacterial properties.
 Cardamom is high in fibre and often used as a digestive aid.
 This spice is also said to be good for oral health.

 Coriander seeds are rich in immune boasting antioxidants and rich in several minerals.
 Coriander seeds are also rich in fibre and good source of vitamin C.

-Cloves contain high levels polyphenols which are immune-boosting antioxidants.
-Cloves also has antiseptic and anti-inflammatory properties and can improve oral health and help reduce candida.
+Cloves contain high levels of polyphenols which are immune-boosting antioxidants.
+Cloves also have antiseptic and anti-inflammatory properties and can improve oral health.

 Be aware that clove oil should be consumed in moderation and as with most spices, consult your doctor if you are taking medication, including warfarin, to see if they will interfere with what you are prescribed.